Darkkal44/Cozytile/README.md

 ## INSTALLATION  (Arch Linux)
 </div>

+###### Note: This installation script is specifically designed for Arch Linux users, and I can only guarantee that it will work for a freshly installed system.
+If you've been using a different window manager, no worries - just be sure to take a complete backup of your current dots before running the script.
+And if you're already using Oh My Zsh, don't forget to remove that folder from your home directory

 <details>
 <summary><h3>Automated Installation </h3></summary>

-###### This installation script is specifically designed for Arch Linux users, and I can only guarantee that it will work for a freshly installed system.
-If you've been using a different window manager, no worries - just be sure to take a complete backup of your current dots before running the script.
-And if you're already using Oh My Zsh, don't forget to remove that folder from your home directory

 - Make the script executable
 ```sh